 To improve your aerobic endurance, it’s necessary with long runs in easy/moderate pace.
 Both pace and length of the distance depending on your basic training level.
 It’s also necessary to adjust the training distances to the marathon race you want to run.
 If you want to participate in a marathon race, it is not enough to train at distances up to 10 kilometers.
 It’s also important to build up the distance length gradually, so the body slowly adapts to the long runs.
 You can choose the right running shoes for yourself to get the best start.

-The intensity of the long runs accomplishes in an easy / moderate pace.
-This pace also corresponds to the concept of LSD “Long Slow Distance”, there as the words says, performs with lower intensity.
+The intensity of the long runs accomplishes in easy/moderate pace.
+This pace also corresponds to the concept of LSD “Long Slow Distance”, there as the words say, performs with lower intensity.
 If you run the long runs with the above intensity, your body will be loaded with the desired training stimulus, and thus adapt to the training.
-There will be physiological changes in the heart, blood circulation and muscles who develops to greater performance.
+There will be physiological changes in the heart, blood circulation and muscles who develop to greater performance.

-In order to have energy for the large amount of training, it is a good idea with a nutritious diet in the everyday life.
-It’s important that the muscles glycogen depots, is filled up again after training.
+To have energy for a large amount of training, it is a good idea with a nutritious diet in the everyday life.
+The muscle glycogen depots must be filled up again after training.
 You can influence the glycogen depots to become larger through training.
-An almost depletion of the existing glycogen depots in the muscles, entails a stimulus to fill them again.
-There is indeed a tendency to even bigger glycogen depots after depletion, if you consume the carbohydrates in the correct quantity and with proper timing after training.
+An almost depletion of the existing glycogen depots in the muscles entails a stimulus to fill them again.
+There is indeed a tendency to even bigger glycogen depots after depletion if you consume the carbohydrates in the correct quantity and with proper timing after training.

 The long runs will hereby – if carried out properly – stimulate the glycogen depots in the muscles to become bigger.
 Training with an intensity of about 60 to 80 % of heart rate reserve (HRR) contributes also to improve the body’s capacity to use fat as energy source.
-In that way, you will economize with the glycogen, which means that you will be able to keep a higher pace for a longer period.
+In that way, you will economize with glycogen, which means that you will be able to keep a higher pace for a longer period.